%%{init: { 'logLevel': 'debug' } }%%

 return padded_img, patches

-= demonstrate_zero_padding(irregular_img, patch_size) padded_img, pad_patches
+padded_img, pad_patches = demonstrate_zero_padding(irregular_img, patch_size)

 Zero Padding Results: